LLMPoison/django-canvas-oauth/README.rst

     (required for multi-environment) Dictionary defining multiple Canvas instances with their OAuth credentials and domains.
 See Multi-Environment Support section for details.

 CANVAS_OAUTH_ENVIRONMENT_RESOLVER:
     (required for multi-environment) Class path for environment resolution strategy.
-Use ``'canvas_oauth.resolvers.DomainBasedResolver'`` for automatic LTI-based detection.
+Use ``'canvas_oauth.resolvers.LtiBasedResolver'`` for automatic LTI-based detection.

 Common Settings
 ~~~~~~~~~~~~~~~